 Sexual Health and HIV/AIDS: Longitudinal Women’s Needs Assessment (SHAWNA)

-SHAWNA is committed to MIPA/GIPA principles of meaningful inclusion and great involvement of women living with HIV.
-Since inception, women with lived experience play a key role across the project from community interviewers to Peer Research Associates and co-authors.
+SHAWNA focuses on cis and trans youth and women (14+) who live and/or access services in Metro Vancouver, recruiting through women’s HIV providers, other key HIV providers (Oak Tree), self-referral, our peer research associate team, and community outreach.
+We are committed to MIPA/GIPA principles of meaningful inclusion and great involvement of women living with HIV.
+Women with lived experience have played a key role since the project’s inception, serving as community interviewers, Peer Research Associates and co-authors.

-Research Objectives: SHAWNA overall research objectives are to understand the interpersonal, social and structural factors shaping women’s HIV outcomes and experiencing navigating care through their lifetime.
+Research Objectives: To understand the interpersonal, social and structural factors shaping women’s HIV outcomes and experiences navigating care through their lifetime.

 Oak Tree Site PI: Dr. Mary Kestler

 Partners/Advisory: Oak Tree Clinic/BC Women’s Hospital, YouthCO, Afro-Canadian Positive Network of BC, Canadian Aboriginal AIDS Network, Positive Living, Canadian HIV/AIDS Legal Network, Positive Haven, McLaren House